ARMmbed/mbed-os-tools/README.md

 * DUT will send to host preamble with test runner information such as:
   * test environment version,
   * test timeout,
-  * prefered host test script (Python script which is usd to supervise/instrument test execution),
+  * preferred host test script (Python script which is used to supervise/instrument test execution),
-* Host will spawn host test script and test execution will be intrumented
+* Host will spawn host test script and test execution will be instrumented
 * Exchange data (in most cases text) between host and DUT,

 ## Command line overview

 This chapter will present few examples of how you can use `mbedhtrun` command line to execute tests.
-In most cases test automation tools such as [Greentea](https://github.com/ARMmbed/greentea) will execute `mbedhtrun` implcitly.
+In most cases test automation tools such as [Greentea](https://github.com/ARMmbed/greentea) will execute `mbedhtrun` implicitly.
 There are cases when we want to execute `mbedhtrun` independently.
 Mostly in situation when we want to:
 * debug our code and have binary + host test instrumentation on,
 * prototype or
 * just want to replace test runner in another OS with one compatible with mbed-enabled devices.